 Susie: He said he would do it an hour every day, and first thing in the morning, every day, that’s what he does.

 Have you heard from any other projects why they weren’t going to have it?

-No, I didn’t talk to any of them about that; Eric just said they said “no” off the bat, they didn’t really listen to see what it was going to be about, so they didn’t know.
+No, I didn’t talk to any of them about that; Erik just said they said “no” off the bat, they didn’t really listen to see what it was going to be about, so they didn’t know.

 A lot of people up there have said they’re gonna cry when it’s down.
 I dunno if I’m gonna cry, but I’m gonna miss it a lot.
 The kids are gonna miss it because now they’re gonna have nothing to do during the summer.

 Christine: Myself, I’m glad to be a tenant here, thankful to them for having this here for us.
-Especially Eric and Clyde.
+Especially Erik and Clyde.
 [Before the monument], I used to be sitting up there laying in my bed.
 Now I’m not laying in my bed…this is really, this is awesome.
 I really love this.